I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 ```

 Create the term_copyall_and_print function which grabs the info and converts to PDF storing in the dir "C:\Program Files (x86)\PuTTY\print\" (around line number 6925)
+Please note - This is quick and dirty code and could do with a re-write to capture more potential issues, but it does work!.

 ```text
 void term_copyall_and_print(Terminal *term, const int *clipboards, int n_clipboards) {